 ```

-// example, replacing legacy sap.ui.getCore().getMessageManager().addMessage()
+// Example, replacing legacy sap.ui.getCore().getMessageManager().addMessage()

 Messaging.addMessage(new Message({